karkirowle/karkirowle.github.io/_pages/conferences/probai.md

 ## Brief intro

-I attended a summer school about probabilistic machine learning in the first week of July this year in 2019.
+I attended a (summer school)[https://probabilistic.ai/] about probabilistic machine learning in the first week of June this year in 2019.
 Probabilistic machine learning (sometimes Bayesian Machine Learning) is a discipline of machine learning where the uncertainty of a decision is also calculated.
 This is really interesting topic for many medical and other mission critical applied research now, as often a yes-or-no decision